 It’s important to figure out why you miss your boyfriend, because your “why” will help you figure out how to fill your life in more fulfilling ways.
-Learning how to stop missing him depends – in part – on your personality, lifestyle, and interests.
+Learning how to deal with life when you miss your boyfriend depends – in part – on your personality, lifestyle, and interests.

 Even more importantly, filling that empty space in your heart and soul requires you to accept that your boyfriend is not your purpose in life.
 There is only one way to fill your life with peace, joy, and freedom – and that is the gospel truth.

-Every time my husband goes away, I don’t focus on how much I miss him.
-Instead I learn something new about myself, my life, my passions.
-One summer I learned that I could no longer live on a tiny small island in British Columbia.
+When my husband goes away I don’t focus on how much I miss him.
+Instead I try to learn something new about myself, my life, my passions.
+For example, one summer I learned that I could no longer live on a small island in British Columbia.
 My husband was away for nine weeks that time, and I was so lonely.
 I’m a full-time writer, so I don’t have alot of “people” time.
 I’m an introvert so I’m happy with that – but even I couldn’t handle that much time alone!
-I learned that to be fulfilled – to Blossom – I needed to move off that isolated island.
+I learned that to be fulfilled – to blossom – I needed to move off that isolated island.

 What about you – what can you learn from this time apart from your boyfriend?
 Do a quick scan of your body: do you feel physically heavy, sore, sick, or tired?
 Take care of your health.
 Maybe you need a massage, a new exercise routine, or a different type of diet plan.
 Maybe you need to run, swim, bike, or dance!
 Listen to your body; she is telling you what you need.

-Whether you’re missing your boyfriend because of a breakup or a long distance relationship, there is a reason for this time in your life.
+Whether you miss your boyfriend because of a temporary trip or you’re actually struggling to fill the emptiness of missing your ex-boyfriend, there is a reason for this time in your life.
 God is working behind the scenes, drawing you closer, waiting for you to pay attention to Him.

 If you find yourself dealing with the same problems – emotionally distant boyfriends, breakups, unstable relationships – you haven’t learned what you’re supposed to learn.
 God will keep giving you this experience until you learn what you need to know.
 The reason I struggle with the same problems over and over is because I don’t deal with them properly.
 So, I have to live through the same season over and over.
 It’s like Groundhog Day with Bill Murray.
 He had to relive the same day repeatedly until he learned what he needed to know.

-There is a reason you’re here.
+There is a reason you’re going through this.
 There’s a reason you miss your boyfriend, and a reason you’re going through this season of your life.
 What is it?
 Take time to figure it out, because that is how you will find joy and peace.

-5. Remember that feelings don’t have to rule when you miss your boyfriend
+5. Remember that feelings of loneliness or emptiness don’t have to control you

 Sadness, loneliness, depression, rejection – those heavy feelings don’t have to rule your heart and spirit.
 You feel sad, lonely, and depressed because the I miss my boyfriend thoughts are crowding every positive or powerful thought you have…but it doesn’t have to be this way.